 As far as actual cluster feeding sessions go, they rarely last for more than two days at a time.

-If the cluster feeding goes on for more than a week, it may be that your little one is not getting enough calories.
+If the cluster feeding goes on for more than a week (usually in the early evening), it may be that your little one is not getting enough calories.
 Have your doctor check his or her weight.

 Otherwise, hang in there and follow the tips below for coping with cluster feeding – it will end eventually.

 There’s no one reason why a breastfed baby cluster feeds so it can sometimes be difficult to determine the exact cause.

 However, there are contributing factors that can cause your newborn baby to feel the need to eat constantly:

 - Slower milk flow.
 Babies usually drink more breast milk in preparation for long stretches of sleep.
 If your milk is flowing slower during this time, they may require more nursing to feel full.